Can I Do It Myself?

 Even if you are planning to do some of the work yourself, the best approach may be to hire a design-build contracting firm like StarCraft Custom Builders that specializes in renovation to plan the project then handle the parts of the construction that you do not want to do, or can't do.
 This way you get the best of both worlds.
 The project is managed for you by a firm experienced in construction management, the work that requires more experience and skill than you possess is completed by experienced craftsmen, while you do the work you can do.

-Demolition work usually can be tackled by homeowners who aren’t afraid of getting a little dirty.
+Demolition work usually can be tackled by homeowners who are not afraid of getting a little dirty.
 Painting is another good way to be involved in the project and save money.
-But be aware that, if you set up this type of arrangement with us or any other contractor, your will need to work at our pace to stay ahead of us — we cannot be slowed down by the need to wait for you to finish your part.
+But be aware that, if you set up this type of arrangement with us or any other contractor, you will need to work at our pace to stay ahead of us - we cannot be slowed down by the need to wait for you to finish your part.

 No matter how much or how little you intend to do yourself, a major project still has to be planned.
 Getting into a major renovation without design and planning is very, very unwise.
 Plans have these three main purposes: